-- a) Affiliates means, with respect to any person, associates, and any other person directly or indirectly controlling, controlled by, or under common control with, that person; - b) Company means Worley Limited; - Company Information means information received by a Nominee Director in connection with his or her position as a Director of the Company; and - d) Excluded Information means Company Information to the extent relating to: - i. any arrangement, agreement or transaction between the Company (or any of its Affiliates) and the Nominating Shareholder (or any of its Affiliates) (for the avoidance of doubt, nothing in this paragraph prohibits a Nominee from receiving operational and financial information at Board meetings or information otherwise regarding the Company's business as a whole in the form of aggregated data which does not otherwise disclose or identify any matters in relation to any agreement, arrangement or transaction between the Company (or any of its Affiliates) and the Nominating Shareholder (or any of its Affiliates)); and - ii. matters where there is an actual or potential risk of conflict of interest between the Nominee's duties to its Nominating Shareholder and the Company, as determined by the Chair or Lead Independent Director (acting reasonably) from time to time.
+- c.
+Company Information means information received by a Nominee Director in connection with his or her position as a Director of the Company; and - d.
+Excluded Information means Company Information to the extent relating to: - i. any arrangement, agreement or transaction between the Company (or any of its Affiliates) and the Nominating Shareholder (or any of its Affiliates) (for the avoidance of doubt, nothing in this paragraph prohibits a Nominee from receiving operational and financial information at Board meetings or information otherwise regarding the Company's business as a whole in the form of aggregated data which does not otherwise disclose or identify any matters in relation to any agreement, arrangement or transaction between the Company (or any of its Affiliates) and the Nominating Shareholder (or any of its Affiliates)); and - ii. matters where there is an actual or potential risk of conflict of interest between the Nominee's duties to its Nominating Shareholder and the Company, as determined by the Chair or Lead Independent Director (acting reasonably) from time to time.